cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/conditional-access-by-location/remediation.md

 10. Set `Enable policy` to `Report-only`.
 11. Click `Create`.

+Allow some time to pass to ensure the sign-in logs capture relevant conditional access events.
+These events will need to be reviewed to determine if additional considerations are necessary for your organization (e.g. legitimate locations are being blocked and investigation is needed for exception).

 **NOTE**: The policy is not yet 'live,' since `Report-only` is being used to audit the effect of the policy.

 ### Part 2 of 2 - Confirm that the policy is not blocking access that should be granted, then toggle to `On`